 “I have a special guest today with the first interview he’s given in months!
 Prince Candidate Jaewon Kim!”

 The studio filled with screams from the audience.
 Jaewon, clad in a fitted navy suit, strutted down the stage, charisma dial set to extreme.
+He completely owned the stage.
 When the camera stopped on him, he stopped waving and wiggled his pinky finger.

 Junseh smiled and repeated the motion back to the screen.

-Jaewon sat on the chair next to the interviewer.
+Jaewon sat on the white sofa next to her.
 “It has.
 Have you been well?”